Workout information

 If one side is stronger than the other perform equal repetitions on both sides until it catches up.

-A rough guide of the ratios of each exercise are below, slightly less than half for single limb exercises.
+For males there is a rough guide of the ratios of each exercise are below, slightly less than half for single limb exercises.

 Bench press 60% of deadlift